ankaboot-source/leadminer/README.md

 ### Configure OAuth

-Leadminer relies on OAuth for various functionalities, including  sign-in, sign-up, and obtaining additional permissions for advanced  usage.
+Leadminer relies on OAuth for authenticating users and authorizing access to their email boxes.

 1- Enable third-party providers in your Supabase dashboard.
 Refer to this [section](https://supabase.com/docs/guides/auth#configure-third-party-providers) for instructions.